hostmedia/whmcs-dreamscape-balance-widget/README.md

 * Upload to your WHMCS install, if you are uploading just 'DreamscapeBalance.php' make sure to upload it to: /WHMCS-Directory/modules/widgets/

 ## Requirements
-* PHP's SOAP Extenstion must be enabled
+* PHP's SOAP Extension must be enabled

 ## WHMCS Tested Versions
 * 8.1